simplicitesoftware/docs/content/CTG_30_tutorial/LSN_00_welcome/welcome_ENU.md

 ---

-By following these steps, you will acquire the fundamental skills necessary to create a simple order-taking application on Simplicité.
-This will also prepare you for the **Fundamentals** exam.
+By following these steps, you will acquire the fundamental skills necessary to create a simple order management application on Simplicité.
+This will also prepare you for the **Fundamentals** certification.

-Remember to practice regularly and explore the Simplicité documentation to deepen your knowledge.